 Serving Alcohol Responsibly

 Serving alcohol is not as simple as serving or making a drink for a customer.
 Some regulations stipulate RSA training as a requisite for servers of alcohol in NSW.
-The RSA training is only valid within the state and is non-transferable to other states.
+The RSA Online training course is only valid within the state and is non-transferable to other states.
 The training covers how to handle patrons, and how to eject patrons, preventing intoxication, standard drink and alcohol guidelines, as well as fee schedules and fines.
-Staff working in NSW, especially in Kings Cross and Sydney CBD Entertainment precincts must carry a valid photo competency card or interim certificate to be able to serve liquor.
+Hospitality staff working in NSW, especially in Kings Cross and Sydney CBD Entertainment precincts, must carry a valid photo competency card or interim certificate to be able to serve liquor.

 In NSW, it is a requirement for servers to have an RSA/RCG competency card to be able to work within the industry.
 It is illegal to do the following without a competency card: sell, serve, or supply alcohol; work with gaming machines; and operate an ID scanner.
 Competency cards have a validity of five years, and can be attained through RSA Online NSW courses.

 There are significant penalties that are applicable if a business or event supplies alcohol within the New South Wales jurisdiction.
 There is an on-the-spot penalty notice of $1,100; court-imposed fines of up to $11,000 and/or 12 month’s imprisonment; and the suspension or cancellation of the venue’s liquor licence.
 It is the responsibility of both the licensed venue owner or manager and the minor’s parents to prevent the consumption of alcohol by a minor.